 These ropes are pretty skinny from 9mm – 8mm and because of the width, they stretch a lot!
 This means they reduce the amount of force that is applied to pieces of protection, which can be a critical factor when you are talking about ice screws or other marginal protection.

 Another bonus is the long rappel of having two ropes with you.
 A lot of half ropes these days are rated so that you can second on a single strand, but think hard about whether you want to be hanging from 8mm of rope with 1000ft of air below your feet.

-My half rope of choice is the Sterling Evolution Duetto 8.4mm.
+My half rope of choice is the Sterling Duetto 8.4mm XEROS Rope.
 Although skinny and maybe not wearing so well if used a lot in the rock realm, I mostly use this rope for ice climbing when I want the minimum force going to my anchors.
 A nice thought with half ropes is this.
 I have 16.8mm of rope attached to me, which makes me feel pretty safe!

 Twin rope is the final and very euro rope technique (I am allowed to say this being from Europe).
 For this you tie into two ropes just like half ropes, but unlike half ropes you must clip both ropes to all the pieces of gear.

-The advantage of this is you get to split the ropes between two people and get to carry a super skinny rope like Sterling’s Fusion Photon 7.8mm and you also get the advantage of a long rappel.
+The advantage of this is you get to split the ropes between two people and get to carry a super skinny rope like Sterling’s Dyad 7.7mm XEROS Rope and you also get the advantage of a long rappel.
 You may see our guides doing this during one of our Chamonix Valley climbs, or perhaps on an ascent of the Matterhorn.

 So what is the best system?
-Well that depends.
-Every climb presents different challenges and deciding which rope to climb on to give you the most safety, speed, versatility and efficiency is up the individual to decide.
+Well, that depends.
+Every climb presents different challenges and deciding which rope to climb on to give you the most safety, speed, versatility, and efficiency is up to the individual to decide.
 If you’re not sure how to tackle a specific objective, consider hiring a guide to help you plan and execute your climb.